elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

 Flux is a [CNCF Graduated project](https://www.cncf.io/projects/flux/).

-This page will help you install Flux in a Compliant Kubernetes environment.
+This page will help you install Flux in a Welkin environment.

 !!!
 Note "Supported versions"
     This installation guide has been tested with Flux version [2.1.2](https://github.com/fluxcd/flux2/tree/v2.1.2).